rohitsoni007/mcp-kit/README.md

 ## 🤔 Overview

-MCP Kit is a powerful Python CLI dev-tools package that provides an interactive way to discover, download, and configure Model Context Protocol (MCP) servers from the official [Model Context Protocol Servers](https://github.com/modelcontextprotocol/servers) and [Github MCP Registry](https://github.com/mcp) ecosystem.
+MCP Kit is a powerful Python CLI dev-tools package that provides an interactive way to discover, download, and configure Model Context Protocol (MCP) servers from the official ecosystem.
 This AI-powered tool automatically configures model-context-protocol servers for your preferred AI coding agent with cross-platform support and intelligent configuration management.

-## Features

-- 🎯 Interactive AI agent selection and configuration
-- 📋 Interactive MCP server selection with intelligent filtering
-- 🔧 Automatic model-context-protocol configuration file generation
-- 🌍 Cross-platform Python dev-tools support (Windows, Linux, macOS)
-- 📁 Automatic AI agent configuration path detection
-- 🛠️ CLI-based workflow for seamless developer experience

 ## ⚡ Installation